thoughtbot/fishery/CONTRIBUTING.md

 yarn build
 ```

 This compiles the TypeScript code to the `dist` directory.
 Only the compiled code is published to NPM.
 The `package.json` sets the `main` file as `dist/index.js`.
-Visually look at the build folder to ensure it has the expected files.
+Visually look at the `dist` directory to ensure it has the expected files.

 Next, increment the version using one of the following commands, according to semantic versioning guidelines: